codesharedot/quantum-resistant-ledger-price/README.md

-# pressone price
+# mithril price

-Gets the pressone price with Python (from JSON).
+Gets the mithril price with Python (from JSON).

 https://pythonbasics.org